lhdjung/scrutiny/cran-comments.md

 ## New version 0.2.4

+I'm submitting this new version somewhat early for compatibility with the upcoming dplyr 1.1.0.

 The CRAN check's NOTE on the description field of the DESCRIPTION file might refer to:

 -   The names of two authors of the references ('Allard' and 'Heathers').